-In addition, regardless of whether the leverage ratio could be met, so long as no default exists or would result from the incurrence or issuance, each issuer and their restricted subsidiaries are permitted to issue among other permitted indebtedness:
+In addition, regardless of whether the leverage ratio could be met, so long as no default exists or would result from the incurrence or issuance, Charter Operating and its restricted subsidiaries are permitted to issue among other permitted indebtedness:

-- up to an amount of debt under credit facilities not otherwise allocated as indicated below: - · CCO Holdings: \$9.75 billion - · Charter Operating: \$6.8 billion - · up to \$75 million of debt incurred to finance the purchase or capital lease of new assets; - · up to \$300 million of additional debt for any purpose; and - · other items of indebtedness for specific purposes such as intercompany debt, refinancing of existing debt, and interest rate swaps to provide protection against fluctuation in interest rates.
+- up to \$6.8 billion of debt under credit facilities not otherwise allocated; - up to \$75 million of debt incurred to finance the purchase or capital lease of new assets; - up to \$300 million of additional debt for any purpose; and - other items of indebtedness for specific purposes such as intercompany debt, refinancing of existing debt, and interest rate swaps to provide protection against fluctuation in interest rates.

 Indebtedness under a single facility or agreement may be incurred in part under one of the categories listed above and in part under another, and generally may also later be reclassified into another category including as debt incurred under the leverage ratio.
 Accordingly, indebtedness under our credit facilities is incurred under a combination of the categories of permitted indebtedness listed above.
-In March 2007, CCO entered into the Charter Operating Credit Agreement.
-See "Part I. Item 1.
-Recent Event."
-Under the Charter Operating Credit Agreement, the maximum allowable leverage ratio for CCO is 5 to 1 with a maximum allowable first lien leverage ratio of 4 to 1 thereby allowing CCO to incur more credit facility indebtedness than before entering into the Charter Operating Credit Agreement when the maximum allowable leverage ratio was 4.25 to 1.
-The restricted subsidiaries of note issuers are generally not permitted to issue subordinated debt securities.
+The restricted subsidiaries of Charter Operating are generally not permitted to issue subordinated debt securities.